-In accordance with the Medicines and Healthcare Products Regulatory Agency (MHRA) advice the school will ask parent/ guardian(s) to provide 2 auto-injectors for school use.
+In accordance with the Medicines and Healthcare Products Regulatory Agency (MHRA) advice, the school will ask parent/guardian(s) of children requiring an auto-injector to provide 2 auto-injectors for school use.
 Parents are responsible for this medication being in date and the school will communicate with the parents if new medication is required and a record of these communications will be kept.